trinitytakei/tech-and-tao-with-trinity-takei/content/blog/what-wont-most-digital-nomads-tell-you.md

 {{< figure src="/images/2/railroad.jpg" title="Photo by Dan Gribbin on Unsplash" >}}

-And, if this weren’t enough, people are in constant state of flux; for example, I have seen DNs progress like (there might be more, or less, and definitely different states as well):
+And, if this weren’t enough, people are in constant state of flux; for example, I have seen DNs progress like this (there might be more, or less, and definitely different states as well):

-1. Dream: wooow digital nomads are the new rich, just look at MegaSuccessfulDNatBali’s Instagram, she’s totally crushing it! [heavy breathing, uncontrollable drooling]
+1. **Dream**: Digital nomads are the new rich, just look at MegaSuccessfulDNatBali’s Instagram, she’s totally crushing it! [heavy breathing, uncontrollable drooling]
-2. Euphoria: I’m a digital nomad now, this is the best thing that ever happened to me!
+2. **Euphoria**: I’m a digital nomad now, this is the best thing that ever happened to me!
 Poor cubicle dwellers, they have no idea how cool it is to work by the rooftop pool!
 And that jungle trek!
 And the food, and the ocean and...
-3. Cooldown: Being a digital nomad is cool, only if there wouldn’t be so much shit attached to it... client1  forgot to pay, and I have a flight to catch, but I need to quickly finish something for client2 first and check out from my Airbnb ASAP - but hey, it’s all part of being a DN, isn’t it?
+3. **Cooldown**: Being a digital nomad is cool, only if there wouldn’t be so much shit attached to it... client1  forgot to pay, and I have a flight to catch, but I need to quickly finish something for client2 first and check out from my Airbnb ASAP - but hey, it’s all part of being a DN, isn’t it?
-4. Frustration: Okay this is getting frustrating...
+4. **Frustration**: Okay this is getting frustrating...
 I wish I could go surfing with those cool dudes I got to know yesterday, but I’m running out of money and need to rock this gig.
 Probably tomorrow - argh, no,  I have to do my accounting and also pick up my laptop from the service, and I’m running out of groceries, and...
-5. Desperation: Fuck. this. shit.
+5. **Desperation**: Fuck.
+This.
+Shit.
 How easy it is for Joe - he just shows up at 9am, probably works an hour or two (the rest is spent on meetings, water cooler chat, endless email checking, planning, lunch, email, more chat, trying to look busy, etc.), leaves at 5pm _and doesn’t give a flying f**k about anything work-related past that point_. (not to mention bookkeeping, chasing new clients, marketing himself, loneliness, boredom, working on weekends, ...)
-6. Resignation: Okay, time to admit it: I’m in over my head.
+6. **Resignation**: Okay, time to admit it: I’m in over my head.
 There’s no Instagram for ‘digital nomad difficulties’ so how could I have known?
 Where do I go from here? [evil grin of schadenfreude as a few newly minted digital nomads enter the cafe, oozing with optimism and full of high hopes.
 Ha!
 They are in for a rough ride!]

 {{< figure src="/images/2/crossroads.jpg" title="Where do I go from here?!" >}}